One-Pot Pastry Cream Recipe

 Ingredients and substitutes

-- Milk - Use regular full-fat milk, not low-fat milk.
+- Milk – Use regular full-fat milk, not low-fat milk.
 The milk is one of the main ingredients here.
 So, make sure you use at least 3% fat.
-Low fat will just not thicken enough.
+Low-fat will just not thicken enough.

-- Egg yolks - We need good quality, large egg yolks here.
-It's what gives the pastry cream its richness.
+- Egg yolks – We need good-quality, large egg yolks here.
+It’s what gives the pastry cream its richness.
 The egg yolks also contribute to the color of the final product.
 So, I prefer to use organic eggs with a light orange color.
-Again this is optional, the regular egg yolks work just fine.
+Again, this is optional; the regular egg yolks work just fine.

-- Cornstarch/cornflour - In addition to the egg, this cornstarch will help thicken the pastry cream even more.
-You can add more or less depending on the consistency of pastry cream you need.
+- Cornstarch/cornflour – In addition to the egg, this cornstarch will help thicken the pastry cream even more.
+You can add more or less depending on the consistency of the pastry cream you need.

 - Then, add the salt and vanilla extract.
 Followed by the milk.
 Stirring constantly to avoid lumps.